Eight eco-friendly ways to renovate your home

 If you haven’t thought about eco-friendly ways to renovate your home, or just don’t know where to start, here are some ideas to inspire you.

 As much as updating your home with shiny, new decor and accessories is a nice feeling, it is not always necessary.
 Sometimes, repurposed materials, such as reclaimed wood, is a better way to spend your money, as it’s often more environmentally friendly.

-And buying environmentally friendly furniture and decor doesn’t mean you need to compromise on style, either, as it’s often beautiful and on-trend.
+And buying environmentally friendly furniture and decor like that from Ecoy doesn’t mean you need to compromise on style, either, as it’s often beautiful and on-trend.
 No surprise then that it’s gaining popularity in many different kinds of home revamping projects.

 Reclaimed wood is an excellent choice when it comes to walls, floors, as well as countertop renovations.
 It’s low maintenance and can save you a considerable amount of of cash if you buy wisely.

 2) Don’t demolish your home – deconstruct it!